SkoolNotes/Taproot/2020HIST201/KBhHIST201ChinasDecline1500.md

 See [[KBhHIST201ChinasDeclineWRTCurrency]]

-## China's Centralization
+## China's Centralization Argument
-* Decentralized? => Ports had almost no central controlal
+* Decentralized? => Ports had almost no central control
-* Centralized?  => Goverment structure centralized, but infighting and smuggling
+* Centralized?  => Government structure centralized, but infighting and smuggling
-* Centralized policy manuvors lead to local chaos that could only be addressed to local control, but central control got too big
+* Centralized policy maneuvers lead to local chaos that could only be addressed to local control, but central control got too big